Trusted-Seed/dashboard/content/faq.md

       * Apply for membership at [commonsstack.org/apply](https://member.commonsstack.foundation/commonsstack.org/apply)

-      * After a short “Proof of Altruism” background check, our team will send you an acceptance email (within a week) with next steps for membership
+      * After a short “Proof of Altruism” background check, our team will send you an acceptance email (within a week) with the next steps for membership

       * Activate your membership in the Trusted Seed’s Swiss Association by contributing your membership dues at [member.commonsstack.foundation](https://member.commonsstack.foundation/)